Alliedium/awesome-devops/07_docker_build_images_pgadmin_30-aug-2022/README.md

 Output: `Greetings from Spring Boot!%` (The app is running).

-14. The default Container Registry for Docker is Dockerhub (https://hub.docker.com/)
+14. The default Container Registry for Docker is Dockerhub (https://hub.docker.com/).

-To perform the next three Steps
-- you should have an account on Dockerhub;
-- you have to tag the image to be pushed as `<your_Dockerhub_login>/demo-multi-stage:0.1` instead of `bkarpov/demo-multi-stage:0.1`.
+To perform the next three Steps you have to tag the image to be pushed as `<your_Dockerhub_login>/demo-multi-stage:0.1` instead of `bkarpov/demo-multi-stage:0.1`.

 You can tag an image by the command `docker tag` or `docker image tag` (https://docs.docker.com/engine/reference/commandline/tag/).